DivanTadaTombou1/Employee-Performance-Analytics-System/README.md

 **Key Features:**

 - **Tables:** Employees, Departments, Projects, PerformanceReviews, Salaries
--
-- **Queries:**
-  - Calculate average performance score for each department.
-  - Find the top 5 performers in the company.
-  - Compare salary distribution across departments.
-  - Determine projects with the highest employee turnover.

 By implementing this Employee Performance Analytics System, the HR department will be equipped with the necessary tools and insights to enhance performance evaluation processes, create fair salary structures, and reduce employee turnover, ultimately leading to a more efficient and motivated workforce.